muquit/privategpt/README.md

 # Run web ui as a service
 ## Linux Systemd

 Please look at `systemd/` directory.
-It needs some cleaning up but it works
+It needs some cleaning up but it works.
+An installation script will be provided in future.

 ## Linux sysv